Matthew Tennyson: Early life

 Tennyson was born in Stoke Newington, London, the son of Jonathan Tennyson, a physics professor, and a nurse.
 He is a great-great-great-grandson of poet laureate Alfred, Lord Tennyson.

+Education

-He trained at the London Academy of Music and Dramatic Art (LAMDA), graduating in 2011.
+Tennyson was educated at the London Academy of Music and Dramatic Art (LAMDA), from which he graduated in 2011.

 Career

-Tennyson made his professional stage debut in 2011 under the direction of Trevor Nunn in the role of Percy in Flare Path at the Theatre Royal Haymarket, followed by a "sensitive" performance as Jamie in Beautiful Thing at The Royal Exchange for which he received the Best Newcomer award at the 2011 Manchester Theatre Awards.
+Tennyson made his professional stage debut in 2011 under the direction of Trevor Nunn in the role of Percy in Flare Path at the Theatre Royal Haymarket, followed by Jamie in Beautiful Thing at The Royal Exchange for which he received the Best Newcomer award at the 2011 Manchester Theatre Awards.
 The following year he was the recipient of the 2012 Milton Shulman Award for Outstanding Newcomer at the Evening Standard Awards for his performance as Eric in Making Noise Quietly at the Donmar Warehouse.
-In 2013 he made "a keen impression" as Edwards in Blue Stockings and played a "fascinatingly ethereal" Puck in Shakespeare's A Midsummer Night's Dream, both performances at Shakespeare's Globe.
+In 2013 he played Puck in Shakespeare's A Midsummer Night's Dream, at Shakespeare's Globe.

-His television roles include Clarence in The Hollow Crown (Henry IV Parts I and II), Arlo in Da Vinci's Demons (Season 1 Episode 1 'The Hanged Man') and Ottaviano Riario in Borgia (Season 2 Episodes 11 and 12).
-He has also appeared in the ITV detective dramas Midsomer Murders and Grantchester, and the BBC TV period drama Father Brown.
+His television roles include Clarence in The Hollow Crown (Henry IV Parts I and II), Ottaviano Riario in Borgia.
+Lysander in the Russell T Davies television adaptation of A Midsummer Night's Dream.
+He has also appeared in the ITV detective dramas Midsomer Murders and Grantchester, and the BBC period drama Father Brown.

 On radio, Tennyson played "Jonesy" in Radio 4 play "Jonesy" by Tom Wells broadcast in February 2014.
-He featured in the 2014 film Pride, directed by Matthew Warchus.
+He featured in the film Pride, directed by Matthew Warchus.

-In 2017 Tennyson played the title role in the Royal Shakespeare Company's gender-fluid 2017 production of Oscar Wilde's Salomé directed by Owen Horsley, the part being cross-cast to mark the 50th anniversary of the decriminalisation of homosexuality in England and Wales.
+In 2017 Tennyson played the title role in the Royal Shakespeare Company's gender-fluid 2017 production of Oscar Wilde's Salomé.

+He is a frequent collaborator with the playwright Robert Holman since appearing in the Donmar Warehouse production of his play Making Noise Quietly.
+Holman went on to write A Breakfast of Eels and The Lodger with parts written specifically for Tennyson.

+He was the lead in the Olivier Award winning A Monster Calls at The Old Vic, for which he received critical acclaim.

+Tennyson played the war poet Wilfred Owen in Terence Davies film biopic of Siegfried Sassoon, Benediction.